How to Protect Your Ash Tree from the Emerald Ash Borer

 Where did the emerald ash borer come from?

-Emerald ash borer (Agrilus planipennis), was introduced accidentally into Michigan possibly from wood packing material imported from eastern Asia sometime in the 1990’s.
+Emerald ash borer (Agrilus planipennis), was introduced accidentally into Michigan.
+It possibly arrived from wood packing material imported from eastern Asia sometime in the 1990’s.
 It became well established in Michigan until ash trees started dying in 2002, when it was first detected.
 It is responsible for the deaths of tens of millions of ash trees in the Midwest and eastern U.S.

 How long has the emerald ash borer been in Colorado?